But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 Here’s how you can go about linking the two Google tools.

 - Be sure to use a dedicated landing page.
-Please don’t be sending paid traffic to your homepage in 2016.
+Please don’t be sending paid traffic to your homepage in from a decade ago.

 - Conduct quality assurance on your landing page and your entire sales funnel before paying to send traffic to a broken site.